The booking form is highly encrypted and transmitted securely with an SSL protocol.

 Discover the hidden Kingdom of Bhutan, a country that earned its nickname ‘Kingdom of Happiness’ through living in complete harmony with nature and everyday life of its people nurtured by the mindful Buddhist way of life.
 Witness one of the largest festivals in Bhutan, Thimphu Tsechu as it showcases Kingdom’s rich cultural values and unique ancient traditions that still remains untouched and vibrant.
 Go farther beyond the capital city through rugged mountain pass clad in dense forests and beautiful fertile valleys, visit ancient monasteries and Dzongs (fortresses), explore rural Bhutan while you get to dine exotic local cuisine to your heart’s content.

-One of the highlights of this trip will be Thimphu Tsechu, the biggest festival in the country which usually takes place during September.
+One of the highlights of this trip will be Thimphu Tsechu, the biggest festival in the country which usually takes place during September/October.
 Dressed in their finest and colourful outfits, thousands of people not only from Thimphu but also from neighboring Dzongkhags (districts) come to witness, to celebrate, to socialize, receive blessings and pray for health and happiness.
 The monks perform skillful sacred mask dances interspersed with lively traditional folk songs and dances by men and women during the festival.
 Adding glamour to the festival, the clowns known as ‘Atsara’ are the integral part of this festival cheering and jestering the spectators.
 They often display obscene behavior holding phallus as a scepter to prevent evil forces from causing harm during the festival.

 On the 6th day of this 7 Days 6 Nights trip, you will hike up to the famous Paro Taktsang or Tiger’s Nest precariously perched on the face of the 800m rock cliff and enjoy the peaceful moment induced by the sacredness of the monastery.